 We need volunteers to help us make chruściki (Polish bowtie cookies) for the Fall Festival!
 Please join us on Thursday November 6th at 9:00 a.m. at the Polish Heritage Center.
 Please, contact Josie Konsewicz (314-752-2439) or Leona Kaminski (314-351-4347) if you can help, or to pre-order a pan of our famous cookies!

 November 9: Fall Festival

-It is not too early to be thinking of the Fall Festival - invite your friends and neighbors to join us for 10:00 a.m.
+The Fall Festival is upon us!
+Invite your friends and neighbors to join us for 10:00 a.m.
 Mass, great dinner, pumpkin carving fun, Polish drinks and souvenirs, and all-together fun-filled day!
-We are in the process of collecting various donations and items for different booths.
-Fall Festival Committee would appreciate all contributions - please contact Gene Koziatek at 314.846.7819.
+We are in the process of collecting various donations and items for different booths - more information can be found on page 11.
+The Fall Festival Committee would appreciate all contributions - please contact Gene Koziatek at 314.846.7819.

 November 13: Fr.
 Tony Flannery at St. Stan’s